matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 model](https://www.rfc-editor.org/rfc/rfc7643#section-3.3).

-In the end, the exact attribute matching implementation should be left to the Matrix server, in a similar fashion than synapse achieves [mapping from attributes from SSO providers](https://matrix-org.github.io/synapse/latest/sso_mapping_providers.html).
+In the end, the exact attribute matching implementation should be left to the Matrix server, in a similar fashion to how synapse achieves [mapping from attributes from SSO providers](https://matrix-org.github.io/synapse/latest/sso_mapping_providers.html).

 ### Authentication